drfenixion/freecad.robotcad/README.md

 - Clone this repository and create a symbolic link to the directory `freecad.robotcad` (or the directory containing this repository if you changed the name) to FreeCAD's `Mod` directory (`~/.local/share/FreeCAD/Mod` on Linux).
 - `pip install -e .` adds the root-directory to `easy_install.path`.

+New code will not automatically load to FreeCAD.
+You should restart FreeCAD by `bash run.bash -d` command for getting affect of corrected code.

 --------------------------------------------------------------------------------